noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			  }).then(function(clientList) {
 			    for (var i = 0; i < clientList.length; i++) {
 			      var client = clientList[i];
+			      // the URL is arbitrary to your business logic
+			      // associated with this notification
 			      if (client.url == '/' && 'focus' in client)
 			        return client.focus();
 			    }